Part-Time Undergraduate Studies

 Transfer of Credit

 Credits for college courses taken at other regionally accredited institutions normally may be transferred if they carry a grade of C or better.
 Evaluation of University Curriculum transfer credit is completed by the transcript evaluator.
 Additional credits are reviewed by the school to which the student has transferred.
+The maximum number of transfer credits that may be accepted by Quinnipiac University is 75 credits.
+At least one-half of the courses in a major must be taken at Quinnipiac University.
+Certain majors may request course completion within a five-year period.
 Official acceptance of transfer credit is completed upon matriculation.

 AP and CLEP Exam Policies